katherineyap/Computer-Vision-Rock-Paper-Scissors/README.md

 * pip install tensorflow
 * pip install ipykernel

-Then, run the downloaded model with the given code
+Then, run the downloaded model with the given code.
+Get familiar with the code
 ```
 import cv2
 from keras.models import load_model